 Since 2014, we’ve been working on compiling information about Hildegard von Bingen and her remarkable life.
 Our initial motivation came from a genuine interest in Hildegard’s midlife awakening.
-Most of all, the notion that a purpose-driven life can begin at 40 and if we listen to our inner voice and spirit, we will find our purpose.
-Over the years we’ve discovered that Saint Hildegard offers not just inspiration but also much more.
+Most of all, the notion that a purpose-driven life can begin at 40 — and if we listen to our inner voice and spirit, we will find our purpose.
+Over the years we’ve discovered that Saint Hildegard of Bingen offers much more than just inspiration.

 Hildegard von Bingen’s Remarkable Contributions

 Hildegard has long been recognized as a meaningful religious and historical figure.
 But it wasn’t until 2012 that her contributions to spirituality and medicine resulted in her canonization as a Saint and doctor of the Church.

 Through our exploration of Hildegard von Bingen’s life and accomplishments we’ve discovered and documented many remarkable things we didn’t know about Hildegard.
 So we decided to categorize many of them and share them with you here as the 20 things you may not know about Hildegard von Bingen.

 20 Remarkable Things You May Not Know about Hildegard von Bingen